I have been wanting to write this for awhile regarding my style -

 I guess, you can say I am drawn to a lot of color and texture, that film-like feel in all my work - Let me begin by saying that this was not developed overnight.

 Understanding the photographic community.
 Clearly in the wedding industry is pulled apart by the way the photographer comes across with their work, their editing style, their posing - It takes years to develop not just a style...
 But, in a niche that you are the best at.

 Personally, weddings and portraiture including commercial work have stolen my creative heart!

 When clients are looking for a professional photographer while they are planning this very important day, they may engage in the many logistical senses such as finances, services and liking the photographer's style...

-I am extremely fortunate and my couples fall in-love with my work - [I love this so much] and make their decision to commission me for their special day/event based on my style, services, and feel while valuing the work I produce.
-Above all they are seeking structure, experience and passion that will be delivered in their photographs.
+I am extremely fortunate and my couples fall in-love with my work - [And, I love this so much] while making their decision to commission me for their special day/event based on my style, services, and feel while valuing the work I produce, they are seeking structure, experience and passion that will be delivered in their photographs above it all.

 Let's dive in on the whys, shall we?